gianmarialessandro/arkanoid/README.md

 # Arkanoid game

-## little game of arkanoid for learning detpher how r3f(react-three-fiber) and React are working
+## Arkanoid game to learn how r3f (react-three-fiber) and React work

-### aswell usefull experimet for understandig how my website will be structured
+### useful experiment also to understand how my website will be structured